BihuanChen/melt/README.md

 MELT: Systematic Testing via Learning and Guiding
 ======

-MELT is a tool for systematic software testing via machine learning techniques.
+MELT is a tool for systematic software testing through machine learning and concolic execution.

 Running